gabeklein/good-timing/README.md

 Useful where you want to ensure whatever you're waiting for takes a minimum amount of time.

 > Useful in situations where an operation may sometimes finish "too fast".
-If showing an animation while loading, for instance, it may be less-than-ideal for that animation to terminate before completing its first cycle. <br/><br/> `Atleast()` gives you the ability to set for how long that loading state should remain on screen, making time-of-flight feel more consistent.
+If showing an animation while loading, for instance, it may be less-than-ideal for that animation to terminate before completing its first cycle. <br/><br/> `Atleast()` would give you the ability to set for how long that loading state should remain on screen, making time-of-flight feel more consistent.

 </br>